poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Textures store their data in multiple channels.
 In unity, these are the Red, Green, Blue, and Alpha channels.
 These channels are independent of each other, and can be used to store different data.

-For most color textures, R, G, and B channels are used for color, and the A channel, if present is used for opacity.
+For most color textures, `R`, `G`, and `B` channels are used for color.
+If the `A` channel is present, it will be used for opacity.

 For data textures, different channels can be used for different purposes.
-For example, in most masks, the R channel is used for the mask, and the other channels go unused.
-In the Reflections and Specular maps, the R and G channels are used for the metallic and glossiness maps, while the B and A channels are used for reflection and specular masking.
+For example, in most masks, the `R` channel is used for the mask, and the other channels go unused.
+In the Reflections and Specular maps, the `R` and `G` channels are used for the metallic and glossiness maps, while the `B` and `A` channels are used for reflection and specular masking.

 Channels not present in a texture's encoding are set to 1 (white).